oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_custom.md

 outline: deep
 ---

+# Custom

-# Attach free IPV6 address segments to host machines
+## Attach free IPV6 address segments to host machines

 Some machines don't have an IPV6 /64 subnet on the machine itself, here is a method given to attach an IPV6 subnet for free.